• Skip to main content

 Red Pepper and Tomato Soup (Thermomix - TM6 only)

 This is the first time David's made this red pepper and tomato soup in our Thermomix.
-The soup is delicious and has a wonderfully smooth consistency due to the blend mode in the TM6 model.
-David added the optional cayenne pepper which gives a lovely warming taste to the soup...definitely a winner for a cold day!
+The soup is a delicious, healthy option and has a wonderfully smooth consistency due to the blend mode in the TM6 model.
+Adding the optional cayenne pepper gives a lovely warming taste to the soup...definitely a winner for a cold day!

-The small amount of lentils used that are ground first, are used for thickening the soup.
+The small amount of lentils that are ground first, are used for thickening the soup.

 If you don't have a Thermomix and would like to try making this recipe, please scroll down for the Non-Thermomix Instructions I have suggested.